LarsImNetz/chaoslab/LISTING.md

 x11-misc/**[noti](x11-misc/noti)** | Trigger notifications when a process completes

 * `*` Packages that have similar ebuild in the main tree, but for personal reasons, we maintain our own version.
-This doesn't mean that we have better or worse version, just different.
+This doesn't mean that we have a better or worse version, just different.
 Judge for yourself.
-* `**` [Masked package](profiles/package.mask), probably too unstable or experimental.
+* `**` [Masked package](profiles/package.mask), probably too unstable and/or experimental.
 * `***` Temporary package, you shouldn't rely on it.
 We probably have it because it's a dependency for other packages, and the main tree still doesn't have said package.